No matter amarriage’s problems, the lives of the partners involved are deeply intertwined; it’s hard to untangle the knot and find what comes next.

 If you don’t respect the change that you’re trying to introduce to your marriage, there won’t be a change in the results of that marriage.

 After a while, it becomes the status quo of your relationship, making it nearly impossible to reconcile.
-Give your separation a firm start and end date so that you and your spouse will treat it seriously and with urgency.
+Give your separation to save a marriage a firm start and end date so that you and your spouse will treat it seriously and with urgency.

 5. Know what you’re up against